TheNextGuy32/peace-of-westfalia/rules.md

 ##### Play the Diplomacy Game

 First, in Initiative Order, all Players Engaging in Diplomacy play the Diplomacy Game with the Player after you in Initiative Order (or the first Player if you are last).
-Counting down from 3, 2, 1, until "Go," both Players simultaneously either form a thumbs up or a finger gun.
+Take your Dilemma cards.
+Counting down from 3, 2, 1, until "Go," show either a Cooperate or Compete card and take the Influence listed on the card.
-If both Players formed a thumbs up, the Player whose Initiative it is gets 2 Diplomatic Influence, while the other Player gets 1 Diplomatic Influence.
-If one Player formed a thumbs up, while the other formed a finger gun, the Player with the finger gun gets 3 Diplomatic Influence, while the other Player gets 0.
-If both Players formed a finger gun, both Players get 0 Diplomatic Influence.

 Unplaced Diplomatic Influence is stored on your capital.
 You may not move Diplomatic Influence between Principalities once placed.
 You may remove all (never only some) of your Diplomatic Influence at any time to prevent yourself from joining an allied Principality in war, or for any reason whatsoever.
 This influence goes back to the supply.